Most Predictable Tight End Stats (2021 Update)

-For this study, every tight end over the last 10 years that played at least eight games and saw at least 30 targets in a season was included.
+For this study, every tight end over the last 10 years that saw at least 30 targets in a season was included.
 Using this sample, I compared their numbers to the following year, running a correlation for 12 common receiving categories.

 The table below lists the year-to-year correlations for those 12 tight end stats using the methodology described above: